zff-team/zff-rs/README.md

 Zff is open source and is dual licensed (Apache-2.0 and MIT).
 This should ensure reasonable suitability for use in both open source and commercial tools.

 ## Features included in Zff(v2) (most of them are optional)

+- ⚡ modern, blazingly fast methods to compress the dumped data (like Zstd or Lz4) ⚡
+- 🔒 the data can optinally be stored encrypted.
+Strong AEAD and PBE algorithms are used.  🔒
-- The format is built to be streamable (e.g. you could stream a zff dump/container via HTTP).
+- ☄ The format is built to be streamable (e.g. you could stream a zff dump/container via HTTP). ☄
-- Zff can contain dumps within a container (e.g. if multiple disks belong to one device, so they stay together).
+- 🪂 Zff can handle both: logical dumps (like filesystem extractions) and physical dumps (like dd dumps). 🪂
+- 🤹 The format is built to be splitable in multiple files. 🤹
-- An existing Zff container can be easily extended with additional dumps.
+- 🍱 You can store multiple dumps within one zff-container and extend an existing zff container with additional dumps. 🍱
-- You can add logical dumps/backups (complete folder structures are kept).
-Metadata such as the Uid or Gid on unix systems can also be taken into account.
-Handling of files, folders, symlinks and hardlinks is possible.
-- The container can be stored in several split segments.
-- The data can be stored in compressed format (modern [compression algorithms](https://github.com/ph0llux/zff/wiki/Zff-layout#compression-algorithm-flag) like __Zstd__)
+- 🛡 To prevent manipulation attacks, the data can be stored signed. 🛡
-- The stored data can be optionally encrypted with a password.
-Used here are best practices reccomended by PKCS#5 (see [KDF schemes](https://github.com/ph0llux/zff/wiki/Zff-layout#kdf-flag) and [encryption schemes](https://github.com/ph0llux/zff/wiki/Zff-layout#encryption-scheme-flag) for available implementations).
-The encryption of the data is performed using AEAD (Authenticated Encryption with Associated Data) algorithms.
-Currently implemented algorithms are listed in the [encryption algorithms](https://github.com/ph0llux/zff/wiki/Zff-layout#encryption-algorithms) section.
-- Individual dumps/container can be encrypted with different encryption keys or passwords.
-- The integrity of the stored data can be ensured by using cryptographic hash values.
-The available hash algorithms are listed in the [hash types](https://github.com/ph0llux/zff/wiki/Zff-layout#hash-types-flag) section.
+- 🔗 To ensure the integrity of the stored data, fast and modern hash algorithms are used. 🔗
-- The authenticity of the data can be additionally ensured by digital signatures.
-The asymmetric signature algorithm __Ed25519__ is used for this purpose.
-There is now a fine choice of signing possible (e.g. you can sign only the hash values, which allows a much faster dump, but also brings restrictions in the manipulation analysis, or you can sign every chunk independently).
-- The stored data is organized in small chunks.

-Above mentioned compression, encryption and signature methods are applied to each chunk separately.
-This makes it possible to access a corresponding part of the data in real time without the need to decompress or decrypt the complete image first.
-Authenticity verification can also be applied to individual chunks and does not have to be applied to the entire image.

 ## Zff tools and libraries